NetApp/harvest/docs/ontap-metrics.md

 ### quota_files_used

-Number of user-visible files (inodes) used.
-If the volume is restricted or offline, a value 0 returned.
+Current number of files used by the quota target.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|